eliteandhonor/Prompt-View-Html/public_html/README.md

 - **Documentation:** All accessibility, compliance, audit, onboarding, and policy standards are now documented solely in [AUDIT_LOG.md](../AUDIT_LOG.md) as the canonical source.

 For all onboarding, accessibility, compliance, audit, and contributor or review policies and checklists, see [AUDIT_LOG.md](../AUDIT_LOG.md).
 That file is now the sole canonical source for these requirements.
 Summary: All UI, security, and access control compliance is implemented in accordance with those procedures.
 The codebase and workflow always enforce accessibility, audit, a11y, and review standards as described in AUDIT_LOG.md.
 Refer to AUDIT_LOG.md to understand policies, requirements, and the review/extension process.

+## Known Limitations

+- The legacy codebase is present in `public_html/legacy/` for reference only and is not maintained.
+- Authentication is stubbed; all users are anonymous by default.
+- No rate limiting or advanced anti-abuse in production mode.
+- File-based backend may not scale for high-concurrency or large datasets.
+- API endpoints are not versioned.
+- No built-in email or notification system.
+- Accessibility and compliance are enforced per [AUDIT_LOG.md](../AUDIT_LOG.md), but further review may be required for specific deployments.

 ## Troubleshooting

 - “Cannot use import statement outside a module”?
 Run via HTTP, not file://.